2nd of June 1967 – a German-Iranian-German Event

 The great number of Iranians in West Germany and the fact that so many of them had leftist leanings had led the Soviets to base the leadership of the Tudeh party in exile in neighbouring GDR, namely Leipzig.
 Did it hope to monitor the Iranan students in the West?
 While the CISNU in West Germany harboured also strong Maoist tendencies, the relations between the two groups seem to have been not unfriendly – yet, the archives still await researchers to delve further into the matter.
 On June 2nd, there were also rumours of an assassination attempt against the Shah in Berlin which have not been totally cleared up yet.
 So it is the Iranian side in its entanglement with the two Germanies at the time which would be interesting to explore further.

 Birgit Schäbler studied History, Islamic and Political Science at the Universities of Würzburg, Berkeley and Erlangen-Nürnberg.
-In 1997 she was Visiting Professor at the Duke University and from 1997 to 1999 Fellow at the Center for Middle East Studies at Harvard University.
-Afterwards she was Professor at the Georgia College State University.
-Since 2002 she holds the Chair of Westasian History at the University of Erfurt.
+In 1997 she was Visiting Professor at Duke University and from 1997 to 1999 Fellow at the Center for Middle East Studies at Harvard University.
+Afterwards she became Professor at Georgia College State University.
+From 2002 until 2017 she held the Chair of Westasian History at the University of Erfurt.
+Since October 1st 2017 she is director of the Orient-Institut Beirut.
 Her research focuses on Area History and Global History, Middle Eastern Studies, Postcolonial Studies, Social and Cultural History, Nationalism and Islamism.

 Iran Report zur Zusammenarbeit SAVAK-Verfassungsschutz, Frankfurt am Main, Selbstverlag, 1977.